microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to fix

-I think the background color of hero card should be defaulted to white, and settable thru style options.
+I think the background color of hero card should default to white color, and settable thru style options.

 ## Additional contexts